santosh-gh/k8s-01/README.md

-# Deeploying microservice applications in AKS using ACR for image repositories and K8S manifest files
+# Deploying microservice applications in AKS using ACR image repositories and K8S manifest files

 Prerequisites